-Since this program is currently a pilot, we will be monitoring transaction data closely and administering payments off-chain before any automation takes place.
-It is within the SuperRare ethos to never directly handle the funds of our users, as all transactions otherwise are carried out via smart contracts, but as this is a completely novel payment structure, we want to ensure we perfect it before automating it.
-We look forward to bringing Collector Royalties on-chain when the pilot period is complete.
+It is within the SuperRare ethos to never directly handle the funds of our users, as all transactions otherwise are carried out via smart contracts.
+We look forward to bringing Collector Royalties on-chain in the near future, now that the pilot period is complete.

 We’re closely listening to feedback from the community to make adjustments as needed.
 We've been overwhelmed by the positive response so far and welcome further ideation from the community.
 We’re thrilled to bring this exciting new economic construct to the art market and hope it continues to expand the commercial success experienced by both artists and collectors alike.

 Royalties on Other Platforms